jonpeters/count/README.md

 * Ensure Node.js + NPM installed (v8.4.0 + 5.3.0); suggest using NVM (https://github.com/creationix/nvm)
 * Install @angular/cli (https://github.com/angular/angular-cli)
 * Clone the repository: git clone https://github.com/jonpeters/count.git
-* cd into the project folder, run: npm install
+* cd into the project folder, run: `npm install`
-* to start, run: npm start

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding